CultureAnalytics/DH2020/readme.md

 We hope you will join us for this series of asynchronous and synchronous events!
 If you cannot, please feel free to view and/or download the materials and explore network studies of culture in a way most productive to you!
 If you have any questions, please feel free to contact one of us.

-The workshop is already full, and the registrations is closed.
+**July 15 Update**: The workshop is full, and registration is closed.
+We are sorry for all those who have expressed interest, but for the workshop to succeed we can only handle so many people in the room -- even virtual rooms have their limits in terms of being able to give participants the attention they deserve!

 ## Schedule